garylirocks/quickrefs/azure-active-directory.markdown

 - Require MFA for admin users
   - Excluding service accounts and service principals, they can't do MFA
 - Respond to risky users and risky sign-ins
-  - You could also define the policy in Identity Protection, such as requiring a password change
 - Block unknown locations
 - Require compliant devices (with info from Intune), compliance requirement could be
   - A PIN to unlock